|

 her life.
 He turned out to be a Godsend for her, since he showed tremendous solicitude to her, both temporally and spiritually,

 and undertook an in-depth study of mystical theology.
-About

 this time rumours began to circulate about Teresa: that she was a fraud and in fact underneath it all a thoroughly vile and